amrutha-thalappan/UserManagement/readme.md

 These APIs handle user registration process and retrieval of a particular user.
 ## Features
 #### User Registration
 Provides POST api to save new user details the system.
-An user object has three mandatory attributes such as:
+A user object has three mandatory attributes such as:
 * username
 * birthdate
 * country